elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 ---

-### Explain how external scripts with type="module" are different from scripts without it?
+### Can you explain how external scripts with type="module" are different from scripts without it?

 <details>
   <summary><strong>View Answer:</strong></summary>